Tom Watson (golfer): PGA Tour

 Watson had an outstanding year in 1980.
 A brilliant third round of 64 at Muirfield helped him to win his third Open Championship title in Britain by four strokes.
 He was the leading money winner on the PGA Tour for the fourth consecutive year, winning six tournaments in America.
 Watson showed tremendous consistency in 1980, with sixteen top-10 finishes on the PGA Tour that year.
 In August 1980, after his sixth victory of the year in America, Watson said: "I love this game.
 I feel that dedication is the only way to improve.
 I've been more consistent this year than in the previous three years."

 In 1981, Watson won his second Masters title at Augusta by two strokes over Jack Nicklaus and Johnny Miller.
 Watson had a further two Tour victories in 1981 at the USF&G New Orleans Open and the Atlanta Classic.

-The U.S. Open was the major that Watson most wanted to win.
-In 1982 at Pebble Beach, he was able to realize his dream after an engaging duel with Jack Nicklaus in one of the most memorable major championships of all time.
+In 1982 at Pebble Beach, he was able to emerge victorious after an engaging duel with Jack Nicklaus in one of the most memorable major championships of all time.
 Playing three groups ahead of Watson in the final round, Nicklaus charged into a share of the lead with five consecutive birdies.
-When Watson reached the par-3 17th hole the two were still tied, but with Nicklaus safely in the clubhouse at 4-under par 284.
+When Watson reached the par-3 17th hole, the two were still tied, but with Nicklaus safely in the clubhouse at 4-under par 284.
 Watson hit his tee shot on the 17th into the rough just off the green, leaving an extremely difficult chip shot downhill on a very fast green.
 While being interviewed on national television and fully aware of Watson's perilous predicament, Nicklaus appeared confident he was on his way to an unprecedented fifth U.S. Open championship.
-Watson's chip shot, amazingly, hit the flag stick and fell into the cup, giving him a miraculous birdie and setting the stage for yet another win over Nicklaus.
+Watson's chip shot hit the flag stick and fell into the cup, giving him a birdie and setting the stage for yet another win over Nicklaus.
 Watson went on to birdie the 18th as well, for a final margin of two shots.

 The following month in July 1982 at Royal Troon in Scotland, Watson became only the third golfer since World War II to win the U.S. Open and Open Championship in the same year after Ben Hogan (1953) and Lee Trevino (1971) - a feat later matched by Tiger Woods (2000).
 After the first two rounds of the 1982 Open Championship, Watson was seven shots behind the leader Bobby Clampett, whose commanding lead was reduced after a third round of 78.
 During the final round, Nick Price, who was playing in one of the groups behind Watson, gained the lead.
 Watson stood on the 18th tee of the final round two strokes behind Price.
 Watson waited patiently after his round as Price's lead evaporated, leaving Watson the Open winner by one stroke.